bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 detecting (for example with static testing) and removing defects

 ## **defect management**
-activities beginning after observing differing actual results from expected results, allows the stakeholders to gain insight into the state of a project, and also crucial for deciding which defects will be fixed
+activities beginning after observing differing actual results from expected results, allows the stakeholders to gain insight into the state of a project, activity also crucial for deciding which defects will be fixed

 ## **defect management in Agile teams**
 often very informal (formality varies on attributes such as geolocal distribution of team members, maturity of the team and risks of the product) and may lack defect reports, should still be done in these cases: